tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/framework/with_same_shape.md

 #### Returns:

-  Tuple of (actual_tensor, label_tensor), possibly with assert ops added.
+The original tensor argument, possibly with assert ops added.